-Dr. Goldenberg is a researcher, teacher, naturopathic doctor and founder of Dr. Journal Club, LLC.
+Dr. Goldenberg is a researcher, teacher, registered naturopathic doctor and founder of Dr. Journal Club, LLC.
 He is most passionate about the interplay of evidence and clinical practice.

 Dr. Goldenberg is an active researcher with numerous publications in high impact scientific journals such as JAMA, Annals of Internal Medicine and The Cochrane Library.
 His research focus includes irritable bowel syndrome, probiotics, evidence-informed practice, and research methodology.
 He is currently Research Investigator at the Bastyr University Research Institute and Visiting Research Scholar at the University of Technology Sydney.
 He has presented nationally and internationally on evidence-based medicine as well as probiotics and research methodology.
 His probiotics work has been highlighted by the BBC, The New York Times, The Seattle Times, Prevention Magazine, and Fox News.

 Dr. Goldenberg is a passionate educator and currently is faculty for the Academy of Integrative Health and Medicine’s Interprofessional Fellowship in Integrative Health and Medicine, where he teaches critical evaluation of the literature and evidence-informed practice.
 He is past adjunct faculty at Bastyr University, his alma mater, in which he enrolled after receiving honors and distinction in molecular biology from the University of Pennsylvania.
 He also guest lectures widely.

 As a registered naturopathic doctor, Dr. Goldenberg focuses on integrative approaches to irritable bowel syndrome working in concert with patients’ conventional gastroenterologists.

 GastroANP Vice President